Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Live stream online

-Channel Nine has acquired some of the digital rights to the NRL in 2018 and that means that you can live stream a number of games for free via 9Now.
+Channel Nine acquired some of the digital rights to the NRL last year.
+That means that you can live stream a number of games for free via 9Now.

 During the regular season this will be three games per week – the Thursday night game, late Friday night game, and one Sunday game.